ppone/docs/guides/billing-portal.md

 1. **Passwordless sign in**

-   Clients can also visit your billing portal (*yourusername*.invoiced.com) directly and request a sign in link by simply entering in their email address.
+   Customers can also visit your billing portal (*yourusername*.invoiced.com) directly and request a sign in link by simply entering in their email address.
 We will then immediately send them an email with a **Sign In** button.

    The email address provided must match a main email address or attached contact for a customer profile in your Invoiced account.
 We will only send a sign in link to email addresses matching this criteria.